 Size & Weight

 To make the right decision for your dog, you will need to measure both your dog and the backpack (which we’ve provided as much information on as possible in our main reviews and comparison tables).
 Dog backpacks are usually sold from XS to XL and vary between fitting dogs at 4 to 50 pounds in weight.
-If your dog is between sizes, it is usually best to get the larger size.
+If your dog is between sizes, it is usually a good idea to get the larger size.
 When wearing, you should easily be able to get two fingers between your dog’s body and the straps of the pack.

 The pack weight itself should be as minimal as possible to not overload your dog, so you should always check how heavy the pack is with contents in before loading onto your dog.
 As a general rule, you should not allow your dog to carry anything over 10/15% of its bodyweight.